Skip to main content

 (C) Enrollment into Oklahoma Medicaid;

-(D) Enrollment, including use of an auto-assignment algorithm, into a managed care entity;
+(D) Enrollment, including use of an auto-assignment algorithm, into a CE or DBM;

-(E) Disenrollment from a managed care entity; or
+(E) Disenrollment from a CE or DBM; or

 (F) Any other matter, so long as OHCA made the decision in the matter.

-(b) Timing.
-A member may file an appeal, orally or in writing, at any time.
-An administrative appeal or State fair hearing request made to OHCA shall conform with the requirements of OAC 317:2-1-2 et seq. in terms of the manner and timing of any such filing.
+(2) An administrative appeal or state fair hearing request made to OHCA shall conform with the requirements of OAC 317:2-1-2 et seq. in terms of the manner and timing of any such filing.

 (d) Provider's and authorized representative's right to file an appeal.
 A provider or an authorized representative may file an appeal on behalf of a member, provided that the provider or authorized representative has obtained the member's written consent to do so.
 The authorized representative of a deceased member's estate may also be a party to the litigation of an appeal, as applicable.